Babson Procurement & Contracting Process

 Purchase Order when procuring goods and services for amounts $10,000 or over that have limited risk and do not require detailed scope or a formal agreement.
 A purchase order can be requested if you are procuring goods and services less than $10,000 and due to risk factors the terms & conditions of the purchase order are beneficial.

-Use an approved agreement for procuring goods and services when needed.
+Use a contract template for procuring goods and services when needed.
+View the contract review procedures here.

 - Obtain Certificate of Insurance when needed.
 (Refer to Departmental Guidelines provided by the Risk Management Office or contact the Risk Management Office if Departmental Guidelines have to be requested).